 Adopting internationally is the most complicated of all the different types of adoption.
-To adopt a child who is a citizen of a foreign country, you must satisfy both the laws of the state you live in as well as the laws of the host country.
+To adopt a child who is a citizen of a foreign country, you must satisfy both the laws of the state where you live, as well as the laws of the host country.
 Parents must also obtain an immigrant visa for the child through the U.S. Citizenship and Immigration Services (USCIS).
 If approved, the child will be granted U.S. citizenship automatically upon entering the U.S.

 Note also that, as of April 1, 2008, international adoptions are regulated through the Hague Adoption Convention.
 The treaty governs U.S. federal government oversight of domestic adoption agencies and international adoption policies.
-This oversight is intended to protect children, biological parents and adoptive parents from unethical adoption practices, including international child abductions and adoption scams.
+This oversight is intended to protect children, biological parents, and adoptive parents from unethical adoption practices, including international child abductions and adoption scams.

-- the foreign adoption agency has provided counseling for biological parents,
+- the foreign adoption agency has provided counseling for biological parents

-- the foreign adoption agency has secured legal consent from the biological parents,
+- the foreign adoption agency has secured legal consent from the biological parents

-- the foreign adoption agency has considered local placement of the child,
+- the foreign adoption agency has considered local placement of the child

 Adopt as Stepparents